AlexChudic/FinalProject/README.md

 The link to read the dissertation: https://www.overleaf.com/read/vnkqzdphxfmv#afd5e7

 ## Setup and Compilation
+To be able to run all of the Python scripts and Jupyter notebooks, make sure to download all required packages.
+This can be done by running this command in the root folder of the repository: `pip install -r requirements.txt`

+### Repository sampling
+The process of retrieving the population of the repositories and performing the sampling is documented in file [src/get_samples.ipynb](https://github.com/AlexChudic/FinalProject/blob/main/src/get_samples.ipynb)

 ### Sonarqube and SonarScanner setup
 1. [Download](https://docs.sonarsource.com/sonarqube/latest/try-out-sonarqube/#installing-a-local-instance-of-sonarqube) and install a local instance of Sonarqube
 2. Run Sonarqube in terminal - `<PATH_TO_SONARQUBE>/bin`